Are Highly Sensitive People More Prone to Relationship Anxiety?

-A highly sensitive person with relationship anxiety
+A highly sensitive person and their partner growing distant and looking upset due to relationship anxiety

 Growing up as a highly sensitive person (HSP) was never easy.
 Overstimulated, overthinking, an overdose of feelings — I was used to feeling like I was “too much.”
 And I started to notice that these patterns would sneak into my relationships, especially romantic ones.